 Premier McGuinty’s government began in 2003 with bold campaign statements and high visions for healthier air, a cleaner environment and a commitment to reducing greenhouse gas emissions.
 In June 2005, Energy Minister Duncan announced plans to shut down all of Ontario’s coal plants, representing more than 7,500 MW of generating capacity.
 He has now delayed those plans twice and the new plan has set no schedule for the closure of the coal-fired plants.

 “The government has been ideologically opposed to coal and it helped them get elected,” said Dave Todd, editor of Power Week Canada.
 “But the emperor has no clothes, so to speak, and they’ve had to admit their only option is nuclear.”

-Still fresh on the minds of many Ontario taxpayers are the budget overruns and years of delay for botched nuclear refurbishments, the most notorious being the Unit 4 nuclear reactor at the Pickering A station, outside of Toronto.
+Still fresh on the minds of many Ontario taxpayers are the severe budget overruns and years of delay for botched nuclear refurbishments, the most famous being the Unit 4 nuclear reactor at the Pickering A station, outside of Toronto.
 The fiasco ended in the resignations of top executives of Ontario Power Generation (OPG) in late 2003 and millions of dollars in extra costs.
 In 2005, the government decided to decommission Units 2 and 3 at Pickering A station instead of investing in their necessary upgrades.

 The government has embraced nuclear again and tucked away their policy for coal power plant shutdown for another day.
 Duncan has sought feasibility studies from OPG for the refurbishment of the four existing units at Pickering B and McGuinty has announced plans for new nuclear reactors.
 Amidst all of the politics, budgets and statistics, Ontario electricity customers can expect some major growing pains ahead. – Amethyst Cavallaro